Skip to Content

 Winter vegetables are those plants that are frost-hardy.
 They grow slowly when cold and require fewer light levels than plants typically grown through Spring and Summer.
 Therefore, as gardeners, we can continue to bring home produce no matter the time of year.

 These plants do not mind cold weather.
-Some even do better when a frost has hit them, but timing is of the utmost importance when planning your winter garden.
-I aim to provide you with enough information to start growing winter vegetables at home.
+Some even do better when a frost has hit them, but timing is paramount when planning your winter garden.
+I aim to provide enough information to start growing winter vegetables at home.

 Winter vegetable garden

-Typically, the winter vegetable garden can be quite bleak, empty places with no real interest.
-Too many gardeners will garden through spring, summer, and wind down during fall after the harvests.
-But with a little planning, you can not only keep this space productive, but you can also keep interested and living in the garden.
+Typically, the winter vegetable garden can be bleak, empty places with no genuine interest.
+Too many gardeners will garden through Spring, summer, and wind down during fall after the harvests.
+But with a bit of planning, you can not only keep this space productive, but you can also keep interested and living in the garden.

 This takes some planning and forward-thinking as you need to allow time for things to establish before the coldest months.
 As discussed earlier, Light levels drop considerably.
-Although we can continue to get enough heat to keep plants alive, light levels play an important part in their growth.
+Although we can continue to get enough heat to keep plants alive, light levels are essential to their growth.

 Planning your winter vegetable garden